rmoestl/C-3PO/README.md

   th:content="${metaTagEntry.value}">
 ```

+#### Access the name of the markdown file
+In some cases you'll want to access the name of the markdown file, that is being processed, in your templates (i.e. layout templates).
+You might know that Thymeleaf passes the name of the current template being processed to `${execInfo.templateName}`.
+But if a markdown file is processed, the template in use is by convention `md-template.html`, meaning that `${execInfo.templateName}` basically resolves to `md-template.html`.
+But for some situations you'll want to know the name of the markdown file that's being wrapped by `md-template.html`.
+C-3PO provides that in `markdownFileName` that you can access with `${markdownFileName}`.

+**Heads up!** Before using it in your templates, you probably want to check if it is even set (e.g. when mixing markdown and html content).
+Here's an expression that does that: `${markdownFileName} != null`.

 ### Using SASS / SCSS
 C-3PO is able to process **SASS / SCSS** stylesheets.
 SASS / SCSS is a **CSS preprocessor** and enables you to use useful things